 It is important to understand how Stock movements work when Operators report the consumed quantities of ingredients from the Shop Floor App.

-Stock movements are recorded only when the Manufacturing Order is completed.
+Stock movements are recorded only when the MO is completed.
 Reported consumed ingredients quantities from the Shop Floor App are not immediately deducted from Stock in Katana.

-Until the Manufacturing Order is open (not completed), the "Committed" quantity of ingredients in Stock is always based on the Planned Quantity of ingredients, even if the reported quantities in the production process have been different from planned.
+While the MO (not completed), the Committed quantity of ingredients in Stock is always based on the Planned quantity of ingredients, even if the reported quantities in the production process are different from planned.

-As the "Committed" quantity of ingredients in Stock is based on the Planned Quantity before the MO is completed, then the reported Actual Quantities do not have any effect on the ingredient availability calculations for your other Manufacturing Orders (before the MO is completed).
+As the Committed quantity of ingredients in Stock is based on the Planned Quantity before the MO is completed, then the reported Actual quantities don't have an effect on the ingredient availability calculations for other Manufacturing orders (before the MO is completed).

-When the Manufacturing Order is completed, then the Actual Quantity of ingredients consumed will be deducted from Stock.
-At this point, it might have an effect on the ingredient availability for other Manufacturing Orders if the consumed actual quantity was different than the planned quantity.
+When a MO is completed, the Actual quantity of ingredients consumed will be deducted from Stock.
+At this point, it may have an effect on the ingredient availability for other Manufacturing orders if the consumed actual quantity was different than the planned quantity.